checkbox.ai

 Best for:

-• In-house legal teams and general counsel looking to deploy self-service legal resources with automated intake and conditional routing.
+• In-house legal teams and General Counsel looking to deploy a self-service legal front door and automate intake without relying on IT.

 Pros: